 Here is where an opponent of this type of transparency will say that retail stores buy items at wholesale and sell those items with a markup without having to show the wholesale cost.
 That shirt may cost $20 when the store buys it and $120 when the customer buys it.
 But the customer has not hired that store, entered into a relationship with them, and asked them to design and purchase their entire wardrobe.
+The client is also not paying the retail store any hourly fees.
 By hiring a designer, the client has a reasonable expectation that the designer will be on their team; will find them the best items for their home at a good price.
 The difference is the retail store is not working for the client, but a designer is.

 Instead of a retail store, a better analogy would be hiring a personal shopper, who can sometimes get a discount on clothes they buy and sometimes not, but charges their fees separately from the clothes.